canonical/ubuntu-server-documentation/docs/how-to/how-to-install-a-squid-server.md

 (how-to-install-a-squid-server)=
-# Install a Squid server
+# How to install a Squid server

 Squid is a filtering and caching mechanism for web servers that can optimise bandwidth and performance.
 For more information about Squid proxy servers, [refer to this guide](../explanation/about-squid-proxy-servers.md).